SpeedCodeNpo/ng-exercises/README.md

 ---

-- Create a component for this page in a 'features' folder.
+- Create a component named 'prop-page'for this page in a 'features' folder.

 ---